therearedoors/ood-refactoring/README.md

 - Introduce Constant

 ### Extension 1
-- Introduce Explaining Variable
+- Introduce Explaining Variable / Extract Method

-- Extract Method
+*For this part, you might chose to use Extract Method rather than Introduce Explaining Variable for at least of the refactoring opportunities*

 ### Extension 2
 - Extract Class